Cooking Fresh Pinched Stewed Fava Beans | stewed fava beans

-Grandma Francesca pinched them with her fingers, with agility… I, less skilled, use a knife to cut off a small piece of the fava bean!
+Grandma Francesca pinched them with her fingers, deftly… I, less practiced, use a knife and cut away just a tiny piece of the bean.

 Stewed Pinched Fresh Fava Beans